mlabonne/llm-course/README.md

 An LLM agent can autonomously perform tasks by taking actions based on reasoning about its environment, typically through the use of tools or functions to interact with external systems.

 * **Agent fundamentals**: Agents operate using thoughts (internal reasoning to decide what to do next), action (executing tasks, often by interacting with external tools), and observation (analyzing feedback or results to refine the next step).
+* **Agent protocols**: [Model Context Protocol](https://modelcontextprotocol.io/) (MCP) is the industry standard for connecting agents to external tools and data sources with MCP servers and clients.
+More recently, [Agent2Agent](https://a2a-protocol.org/) (A2A) tries to standardize a common language for agent interoperability.
+* **Vendor frameworks**: Each major cloud model provider has its own agentic framework with [OpenAI SDK](https://openai.github.io/openai-agents-python/), [Google ADK](https://google.github.io/adk-docs/), and [Claude Agent SDK](https://platform.claude.com/docs/en/agent-sdk/overview) if you're particularly tied to one vendor.
-* **Agent frameworks**: Agent development can be streamlined using different frameworks like [LangGraph](https://www.langchain.com/langgraph) (design and visualization of workflows), [LlamaIndex](https://docs.llamaindex.ai/en/stable/use_cases/agents/) (data-augmented agents with RAG), or [smolagents](https://github.com/huggingface/smolagents) (beginner-friendly, lightweight option).
-* **Multi-agents**: More experimental frameworks include collaboration between different agents, such as [CrewAI](https://docs.crewai.com/introduction) (role-based team orchestration), [AutoGen](https://github.com/microsoft/autogen) (conversation-driven multi-agent systems), and [OpenAI Agents SDK](https://github.com/openai/openai-agents-python) (production-ready with strong OpenAI model integration).
+* **Other frameworks**: Agent development can be streamlined using different frameworks like [LangGraph](https://www.langchain.com/langgraph) (design and visualization of workflows) [LlamaIndex](https://docs.llamaindex.ai/en/stable/use_cases/agents/) (data-augmented agents with RAG), or custom solutions.
+More experimental frameworks include collaboration between different agents, such as [CrewAI](https://docs.crewai.com/introduction) (role-based team workflows) and [AutoGen](https://github.com/microsoft/autogen) (conversation-driven multi-agent systems).

 📚 **References**:
 * [Agents Course](https://huggingface.co/learn/agents-course/unit0/introduction): Popular course about AI agents made by Hugging Face.
-* [AI Agents Comparison](https://langfuse.com/blog/2025-03-19-ai-agent-comparison) by Jannik Maierhöfer: Comparison of features across different open-source AI agent frameworks.
 * [LangGraph](https://langchain-ai.github.io/langgraph/concepts/why-langgraph/): Overview of how to build AI agents with LangGraph.
 * [LlamaIndex Agents](https://docs.llamaindex.ai/en/stable/use_cases/agents/): Uses cases and resources to build agents with LlamaIndex.
-* [smolagents](https://huggingface.co/docs/smolagents/index): Documentation with a guided tour, how-to guides, and more conceptual articles.

 ---
 ### 6. Inference optimization